Planes, Trains, and Automobiles Without The Meltdown

 Vacationing together as a couple can be a wonderful experience, and when you prepare for it with a little extra consideration of your partner’s feelings, budget enough money for those unforeseen “extras” and most of all, enjoy every moment at your ideal vacation spot, you will have all that you envision for the great romantic getaway you have been daydreaming about!

 What are some of the ways you’ve safeguarded your own previous travel experiences?

-Have you had some disasters that you’ve learnt from?
+Have you had some vacation disasters that you’ve learned from?